ranbureand/sitefolio/_projects/medlay-ubik.markdown

     %}
 </div>

-The proof of concept prototype is structured using HTML5, JavaScript, jQuery and CSS, while the source of its dynamic images is the [Prelinger archives](http://www.archive.org/browse.php?field=subject&mediatype=movies&collection=prelinger "Prelinger archives on Internet Archive").
+The proof of concept prototype is structured using HTML5, JavaScript, jQuery, and CSS, while the source of its dynamic images is the [Prelinger archives](http://www.archive.org/browse.php?field=subject&mediatype=movies&collection=prelinger "Prelinger archives on Internet Archive").

 <div class="figures">
     {% include image.html